 - ultra-fast 3D digitization of large sample collections

-- optics development (Bragg magnifiers)
+- X-ray optics development (Bragg magnifiers)